Yvonnexx/foodtruck/README.md

 ----------
 http://yvonnexiao.kd.io:5000/

-Have hosted the app on koding, but it will ask you click on the link again to redirect to the app url.
+Have hosted the app on koding, but it will ask you to click on the link showing on the webpage to redirect to the app.
 It’s an default setting for kidding.

 Link to the hosted repository
 ------------------